Thomasan1999/number-range/README.md

 new NumericRange(5, 10).enumerate(.5)
 [5, 5.5, 6, 6.5, 7, 7.5, 8, 8.5, 9, 9.5, 10]
 ```
-The step might be any positive number, if the current value + step is greater than the upper bound, the next value is omitted, regardless of whether the current value is equal
- or lower to the upper bound.
+The step might be any positive number, if the current value + step is greater than the upper bound, the next value is omitted, regardless of whether the current value is equal or lower to the upper bound.
 The upper bound is not included either.
  ```js
 new NumericRange(5, 10).enumerate(.7)
 [5, 5.7, 6.4, 7.1, 7.8, 8.5, 9.2, 9.9] //10 and 10.6 are not included
  ```

-### includes(searchNumber: number): boolean
+### includes(numberToCheck: number): boolean
-This method determines whether the search number is contained in the range.
-If the search number is equal to either bound, the method returns true.
+This method determines whether the range contains the number to check.
+If the number to check is equal to either bound, the method returns true.
 ```js
 new NumericRange(5, 10).includes(7.5)
 true